TASC Annual Lecture 2022 : Hope in a Time of Crisis - 7th December

 Today, even as concern about Covid wanes, the cost-of-living crisis has generated anxiety and stress, while climate change has had its own destructive effect on mental health.

 If crises induced by climate change or the economic fallout of major events like a pandemic are expected to continue, how can we protect mental health?

 How can we ensure that across generations, individuals feel hope in the future and less anxiety about the present?
 How can we cultivate resilience?

-Our panel will bring together representatives of key charities working on mental health to discuss how to highlight the importance of mental health in policy and practice and the kinds of measures that need to be put in place.
+Our panel brought together representatives of key charities working on mental health to discuss how to highlight the importance of mental health in policy and practice and the kinds of measures that need to be put in place.

 - Seán Moynihan, CEO ALONE

 - Joseph Duffy, CEO Jigsaw